thborges/blog/docs/_posts/2019-10-01-diy-gamepad-for-your-robots-print-in-place.markdown

 # The Joy of Seeing it in Action and Recruiting Future STEM Scientists!

-All the hard work trough this complex pieces of design and software deserves a reward!
-This gamepad is used in science fairs in our university.
-We encourage boys and girls of any age to use it and complete a challenge with ping-pong balls.
+All the hard work through these intricate pieces of design and software deserves a reward!
+As part of a larger project, we used this gamepad to control robots presented in science fairs at our university.
+We encourage boys and girls from public schools and of any age to use it and complete a challenge with ping-pong balls.
 See it in action in the videos below!

 # Points for Improvement

-Although there are many, the ones we like to highlight are:
+Although there are many areas of improvement, the ones we like to highlight are:

-* Power on-off.
-Although the PIC processor is programmed to sleep, a power on-off switch will be better than removing the battery when not in use.
+* Add a power switch: although the PIC processor is programmed to sleep, an on-off switch will be better than removing the battery when not in use;
-* Turns axis pads adjustable.
-The contact of the axis pads with PCB buttons can skip presses sometimes, depending on the pressure applied by the user.
-Adding little holes for small screws in the pads will allow to tune the contact and make it less faulty.
+* Turns axis pads adjustable: the contact of the axis pads with PCB buttons can skip hits, depending on the pressure applied by the user.
+Adding little holes for small screws in the pads will allow tuning the contact and make it less faulty.
-* Improve the battery slot.
-The actual PCB was designed with a button cell slot in mind.
-However, it turns out to be difficult to find one in local market.
-Maybe a slot in the controller frame can be crafted and simpler contacts can be soldered in the PCB to interface with the actual or another model of battery.
+* Improve the battery slot: We did the initial PCB design with a button cell slot in mind, but it turns out to be tough to find it in the local market.
+Maybe the slot in the frame should be remodeled to accommodate another type of battery, e.g., a rechargeable one, with more straightforward contacts to solder in the PCB to interface with it.

 ¹ Especificação e Construção de Protótipos Funcionais de Kits Robóticos de Baixo Custo para uso em Processos de Ensino-Aprendizagem.